sportbible homepage

 google discoverFollow us on Google Discover

-Arsenal and Manchester City are locked in one of the closest Premier League title races in recent memory, but what will happen if they finish on the same points and goal difference when May 24 rolls around?
+Arsenal and Manchester City are locked in one of the closest Premier League title races in recent memory, but what will happen if they both finish on the same points and goal difference when May 24 rolls around?

-Pep Guardiola's side also have a game in hand over Arsenal, meaning if they win that match, then both teams could be tied on points when the season ends.
+Pep Guardiola's men also have a game in hand over the Gunners, meaning if they win that match, then both teams could be tied on points when the season ends.

 So, how will they be separated if that scenario plays out?
 If any clubs finish with the same number of points, their position in the Premier League table is, of course, determined by goal difference.

 Advert